AlxWachtel/manage-vnets/README.md

 - The range must be unique within the address space for the virtual network.
 - The range can't overlap with other subnet address ranges within the virtual network.
 - The address space must be specified by using the Classless Inter-Domain routing (CIDR) notation.
+- Azure reserves 5 IP addresses within each subnet.
+These are x.x.x.0-x.x.x.3 and the last address of the subnet. x.x.x.1-x.x.x.3 is reserved in each subnet for Azure services.

+    - x.x.x.0: Network address
+    - x.x.x.1: Reserved by Azure for the default gateway
+    - x.x.x.2, x.x.x.3: Reserved by Azure to map the Azure DNS IPs to the VNet space
+    - x.x.x.255: Network broadcast address for subnets of size /25 and larger.
+This will be a different address in smaller subnets.

 ![alt text](img/2.png "Title")